East Coast Australia

 Let it all hang out in Queensland: Australia's holiday haven offers beaches, reefs, jungles, cheery locals and a laid-back tropical pace of life.
 Big Adventures Outdoor Queensland is truly 'great'.
 Take the Great Barrier Reef for starters: slip on some goggles and ogle one of the most amazing underwater landscapes on Earth.

 Melbourne is food-obsessed, marvellously multicultural and a showpiece for Australian culture.
 Beyond city limits, Victoria offers soulful history, stirring wilderness and culinary excellence.
-Why I Love Melbourne & Victoria By Anthony Ham, Writer I was born in Melbourne and spent my summers on Victoria's beaches.
+Indoors In the 19th-century, gold-rich Melbourne and small towns in Victoria were stamped with architectural wonders.

 With its immense dimensions, meagre population and Perth’s distinction as the world’s most isolated capital city, Western Australia (WA) could be considered Australia's final frontier.
 It certainly makes a spectacular finale to what the country has to offer.
 ‘Up north’, you’ll encounter all manner of photogenic landscapes.